-While you are fishing, it is unlawful to: • Use or possess live baitfish.
+While you are fishing, it is unlawful to:

-- Use or possess tiger salamanders (live or dead). - Use or possess any bait-including PowerBait or scented jigs-where prohibited. - Use or possess artificial baits that are commercially imbedded or covered with fish or fish parts

-Use or possess bait in the form of fresh or frozen fish or fish parts, except as provided below:
+- Use or possess live baitfish. - Use or possess tiger salamanders (live or dead). - Use or possess any bait-including PowerBait or scented jigs-where prohibited. - Use or possess artificial baits that are commercially imbedded or covered with fish or fish parts - Use or possess bait in the form of fresh or frozen fish or fish parts except as provided below:

-- Dead Bonneville cisco may be used as bait only in Bear Lake. - Dead yellow perch may be used as bait only in Big Sandwash, Deer Creek, Echo, Fish Lake, Gunnison, Hyrum, Johnson, Jordanelle, Mantua, Mill Meadow, Newton, Pineview, Red Fleet, Rockport, Starvation, Utah Lake, Willard Bay and Yuba reservoirs. - Dead white bass may be used as bait only in Utah Lake and the Jordan River. - Dead burbot from Flaming Gorge may be used as bait only in Flaming Gorge. - Dead shad from Lake Powell may be used as bait only in Lake Powell.
-It is illegal to remove dead shad from the Glen Canyon National Recreation Area. - Dead striped bass from Lake Powell may be used as bait or chum only in Lake Powell. - Dead, fresh or frozen saltwater species, including sardines and anchovies, may be used as bait in any water where bait is permitted. - Dead mountain sucker, white sucker, Utah sucker, redside shiner, speckled dace, mottled sculpin, fathead minnow (all color variants, including rosy red minnows), Utah chub and common carp may be used as bait anywhere bait is permitted. - The eggs of any species of fish caught in Utah, except prohibited fish, may be used where bait is permitted.
-You may not, however, take or use eggs from fish that are being released.
+- Dead Bonneville cisco may be used as bait only in Bear Lake. - Dead yellow perch may be used as bait only in the Lower Bear River from Cutler Reservoir to Great Salt Lake, and in Big Sand Wash, Deer Creek, Echo, Fish Lake, Gunnison, Hyrum, Johnson, Jordanelle, Mantua, Mill Meadow, Newton, Pineview, Red Fleet, Rockport, Starvation, Utah Lake, Willard Bay and Yuba reservoirs. - Dead white bass may be used as bait only in Utah Lake and the Jordan River. - Dead burbot from Flaming Gorge may be used as bait only in Flaming Gorge. - Dead shad from Lake Powell may be used as bait only in Lake Powell.
+It is illegal to remove dead shad from the Glen Canyon National Recreation Area. - Dead striped bass from Lake Powell may be used as bait or chum only in Lake Powell. - Dead, fresh or frozen saltwater